Uganda Electricity Transmission Company Limited

-The Uganda Electricity Transmission Company Limited (UETCL) is a parastatal company whose primary purpose is to make bulk electricity purchases and transmit the electricity along high voltage wires to local and foreign distribution points.
-UETCL is the sole authorized national bulk energy purchaser and the sole authorized electricity importer and exporter in Uganda.
+The Uganda Electricity Transmission Company Limited (UETCL) is a parastatal company whose primary purpose is to make bulk electricity purchases and transmit the electricity along high-voltage wires to local and foreign distribution points.
+The company is the sole authorized national bulk energy purchaser and the sole authorized electricity importer and exporter in Uganda.

 Location

-The headquarters of UETCL are at 10 Hannington Road on Nakasero Hill in Kampala, Uganda's capital and largest city.
-The coordinates of the company headquarters are 0°19'13.0"N 32°35'12.5"E (Latitude:0.320278; Longitude:32.586806).
+The company's headquarters are on Plot No.10, Hannington Road, Nakasero, in Kampala, Uganda's capital and largest city.

 History

-The company was established in 2001 by an act of the Ugandan parliament following the break-up of the defunct Uganda Electricity Board.
-UETCL began operations on 1 April 2001.
+The company was incorporated as a limited company on 26 March 2001 by an act of the Ugandan parliament following the break-up of the defunct Uganda Electricity Board.

 Operations

 UETCL is responsible for the development, operations, maintenance, and improvement of the high-voltage power transmission lines, above 33kV, in Uganda.
 It also owns and operates the high-voltage substations (above 33kV), around the country.
 UETCL is wholly owned by the Ministry of Finance, Planning and Economic Development and is regulated by the Ugandan Ministry of Energy & Mineral Development.